-5. Our commitment
+5 Our commitment

-Our Board and Senior Management Team will demonstrate a personal commitment to equality and take responsibility for progress of the implementation of this strategy.
+Our Board and Senior Management Team will demonstrate a personal commitment to equality and diversity and take responsibility for progress of the implementation of this strategy.
+All staff job descriptions include reference to diversity and inclusion, and throughout the plan period we will support all colleagues to undertake learning which furthers knowledge and understanding of Equality issues and eliminate bias including unconscious.